GregHilston/data-science-portfolio/README.md

 [comment]: # (% ds_trl_recommender)
 - Geolocation Item Based Recommender
   - Researched item and user based recommenders for review aggregate platform using pandas, sqlalchemy and turicreate.
 Ended up with basic model that accounted for user's geolocation when producing recommendations.

+## Games
+[comment]: # (% tic-tac-toe-modeling)
+- Decision Tree Based Tic Tac Toe Player
+  - Created a driver to play Tic Tac Toe and challenged an opponent who placed randomly.
+Used the random opponent to record what a good player, me, would do.
+Used this data set to train a Decision Tree Classifier, and then challenged this new model to play.
+The model fell back on randomness when the small data set fell short.
+Done using pandas and scikit learn.

 ## Book List
 - [Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems by Aurélien Géron](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291)